-One of the most fundamental aspects of caring for a plant is ensuring that it gets enough water.
+One of the most fundamental aspects of caring for a plant is ensuring it gets enough water.
 What many people don’t realize, however, is that the type of water that you feed to your plants can have a huge impact on their health.
-Whilst tap water has been chemically treated to be safe for human consumption, the purification methods leave traces of chemicals like fluoride and chlorine, which can be harmful to your plants, killing good bacteria on their roots.
-A simple way to circumvent this is to use a water filter to remove any contaminants.
+While tap water has been chemically treated to be safe for human consumption, the purification methods leave traces of chemicals like fluoride and chlorine, which can harm your plants, killing good bacteria on their roots.
+A simple way to circumvent this is to use a water filter to remove contaminants.
 This way, you can ensure that you are providing your plants with the purest kind of water, encouraging them to thrive.

 The Characteristics of Water

 Differences in the makeup of your water depend largely on the region you live in, mostly due to the type of rock at your water source.

 When rain falls from the sky, it is naturally soft.
 However, if it meets a porous material like chalk or limestone when it reaches the ground, it soaks up minerals such as calcium and magnesium, making it ‘hard.’

 So that these minerals don’t build up in our plumbing systems, most water is treated with water softeners, which work by replacing existing minerals with potassium or sodium ions.

 The problem is that the elevated sodium content can trick your plants and lawn and disrupt their water balance.
 In a worst-case scenario, your plants will die of thirst, and the salt build-up in the soil will also prevent future plants from growing.

 As you now know, the most prevalent minerals found within hard water are dissolved calcium and magnesium, which are responsible for limescale deposits and blockages in pipes, heating systems, and appliances.

 Whilst you might be forgiven for thinking extra minerals can only benefit your plants, there can be too much of a good thing.
 Over time, these minerals can accumulate, reducing the presence of other essential nutrients and altering the pH levels in the soil.